marulkar/geo-locate/README.md

 - Let the user type in an address and display the corresponding Latitude, Longitude and the corresponding map.

 Starting the project:
-- Install the packages in the requirements.txt document.
+- Install the packages as listed in the requirements.txt document.
-- Go inside the folder and excute the command `python manage.py runserver`
+- Go inside the folder `geoLocator` and excute the command `python manage.py runserver`
 - This will start the server on the url http://localhost.8000/geo/

 Usage Instructions